Entering the European market for table grapes

 Traditional fruit wholesalers cover the spot market and move with the fluctuations of the trade.
 They supply to specialised shops, street merchants, restaurants and hotel chains.
 Sometimes import and wholesale activities are combined, but a traditional wholesaler does not take many risks with importing long-distance table grapes.
 Typical wholesale markets for table grapes and other fruit include Rungis in Paris and Mercabarna in Barcelona.

 Non-specialised (cash & carry) wholesalers supply to the same food service end markets.
-Just like supermarkets, they are able to work with long-term contracts.
-Metro Cash & Carry, for example, has its own Valencia Trading Office (VTO) to source table grapes in Spain and from international producers.
+Just like supermarkets, they can work with long-term contracts.
+For example, METRO’s Valencia Trading Office (VTO) sources table grapes in Spain and from international producers.

 What is the most interesting channel for you?

-The most interesting channel to aim for depends largely on the size and structure of your company.
-The higher your production volume and the longer your supply season, the more interesting you become to large buyers that have programmed supply or direct sourcing deals with supermarkets.
-You will have to accept all the specific requirements of supermarkets to trade with them, without making concessions or negotiating the rules of the game.
+The most interesting channel for you largely depends on the size and structure of your company.
+The higher your production volume and the longer your supply season, the more interesting you become to large buyers with programmed supply or direct sourcing deals with supermarkets.
+You will have to accept all the specific requirements of supermarkets to trade with them, without making concessions or negotiating the rules.
 Either way, being closely connected with the primary production is key.

-When your production is not as large, you had best find another strategy.
-For example, you could look for cooperation with other producers and look for mutual benefits in size and season.
+When your production is not as large, you should find another strategy.
+For example, you could cooperate with other producers and look for mutual benefits in size and season.
 Or you can build commercial relations with traders and established importers.
-For example, Grapes Direct (United Kingdom) and Direct Source International (Netherlands) source grapes from many different origin countries.
-Full-service providers, like Kölla (Switzerland), have multiple sales and purchase offices throughout Europe.
+For example, Grapes Direct (the United Kingdom) and Direct Source International (the Netherlands) source grapes from many different origin countries.
+Full-service providers like Kölla (Switzerland) have multiple sales and purchase offices throughout Europe.
 These companies will do the quality checks and make sure the table grapes find the right end market.

 There are many importers and traders that can represent your product in the European market.
 This can be tricky because you depend on the performance and network of your buyer.
 Grapes in the spot market are often traded on commission.
-It is important to check if your importer has a wide network to market your product, or preferably has supply contracts with retailers in place.
+You need to check if your importer has an extensive network to market your product, or preferably has supply contracts with retailers in place.

 Tips: